With thermal hot springs, white sand beaches and enough volcanoes to make your head spin, New Zealand’s North Island is nothing short of spectacular.

 Day 6: Pinnacles Sunrise and Coromandel Peninsula

 Day at a glance: Hike up to catch sunrise at the Pinnacles and then hike down to your campervan.
-Drive up to Coromandel and spend most of the day chilling at
+Drive up to Coromandel and spend most of the day chilling in town or at the beach

 Total driving time: 1.5 hours | Distance: 75 km (47 miles)